Quantum Multiplexer Simplification for State Preparation: Quantum Circuits

 \subsection{Quantum Multiplexers}

 A quantum multiplexer implements a conditional structure in a quantum circuit~\cite{1629135}.
-A multiplexer $U^{k}_{t}$ applies a unitary operator between a set of operators $\{U_0, U_1, ..., U_{N-1}\}$ in a target qubit $t$ accordingly with the values of a set of $k$ qubits that act as controls, where $N = 2^k$.
-The matrix representation of a multiplexer can be viewed as a block diagonal matrix:
+A multiplexer $U^{k}_{t}$ applies a unitary operator between a set of operators $\{U_0, U_1, ..., U_{N-1}\}$ on a target qubit $t$ according to the values of a set of $k$ qubits that act as controls, where $N = 2^k$.
+If the target $t$ is the most significative qubit, the matrix representation of a multiplexer can be viewed as a block diagonal matrix:

-In quantum circuits, we represent a multiplexer control with a square symbol.
-A black circle represents that the operator is applied when the control bit is equal to $\ket{1}$, and the white one represents that the operator is activated in $\ket{0}$.
-The multiplexer with two controls is exemplified below.
+In quantum circuits, we represent a multiplexer control with a square symbol and it is equivalent to a sequence of multicontrolled gates, where a closed control (black circle) represents that the operator is applied when the control bit is equal to $\ket{1}$, and open control (white circle) represents that the operator is applied when the control bit is equal to $\ket{0}$.
+The multiplexer with three controls is exemplified in Fig.~\ref{fig:mux3}.